LeelabSNU/Digital_Therapy_Baby/README.md

 The dataset represents raw survey scores and raw task output files

-Missing values may be present where participants did not complete specific items or trials
+Missing values indicate that participants did not complete the task due to loss of interests.

 No imputation, normalization, or statistical preprocessing has been applied